5/25/23 blog post

 Kids whose bones are still growing can wear a chest brace.
 Much like how braces realign teeth, a chest brace will push the breastbone back to a normal position.
 They can remove it for sports, showering and other activities, but typically need to wear it for at least 23 hours a day at first and then a minimum of 8 hours a day once the initial phase has concluded.

 The bracing technology utilized by Dayton Children's surgery team is custom-made for each patient and adjusted using a pressure monitor.
-Previously, any adjustment had to be made manually by tightening the brace itself.
-Now, adjustments are made with the help of a pressure measuring device that measures compression of the chest in pounds per square inch (PSI), It's also easier to wear, less bulky and has to be worn for only half the amount of time compared to traditional bracing.
+Previously, any adjustment had to be made without any reference.
+Now, adjustments are made with the help of a pressure-measuring device that measures compression of the chest in pounds per square inch (PSI), which makes the correction faster and safer.
+It's also easier to wear, less bulky and has to be worn for only half the amount of time compared to traditional bracing.

 Pectus excavatum can cause limitations to exercise and other physical activities or be completely harmless if it's not affecting how the lungs or heart work.
 Surgery often can correct the condition and treat any heart or lung issues.
 Physical therapy and exercises to strengthen muscles are also helpful.
 Dayton Children's offers both surgical and non-surgical treatment options for kids with pectus excavatum.

 - Vacuum bell: Designed for the non-surgical treatment of pectus excavatum, a vacuum bell is placed on the front of the chest and a pump is used to suck the air out of the device.
 This creates suction, or a vacuum, that pulls the chest and breastbone forward.
 Over time, the chest wall and breastbone stay forward on their own and hold a new shape.